2NTelekomunikace/acom-api-examples/readme.md

 ## Examples

 Examples are written with official JS SignalR library and run as *node.js* application.
 Every example is in dedicated directory.

+If you want to run it:

+- Go to appropriate directory
-To run, got there, modify server address and ceredtial at beginig of `index.js` and run:
+- Modify server address and credentials at beginning of `index.js`
+- Install dependencies and run it:

 ```
 npm install